Museum, Zoo, and Other Chicagoland Memberships for Kids that Unlock Unlimited Fun

 Wheaton, IL 60187

-Family membership options start at $55/year for one named adult and $75/year for two named adults in the same household and all of their kids and grandkids under 18.
-(Cosley Zoo is free for kids 17 and under, as well as Wheaton residents with a park district ID, though you should still reserve your free tickets in advance.)
+If you are local to Cosley Zoo and have smaller kids, this is a great membership to consider.
+Family membership options start at $75/year for two named adults in the same household and all of their kids and grandkids under 18.
+(Cosley Zoo is free for kids 17 and under, as well as Wheaton residents with a park district ID.

 Want in on a local money-saving secret?
-Cosley Zoo membership perks include free reciprocal membership or significant discounts at 180+ zoos and aquariums all around North America, including 50% off tickets to the Shedd Aquarium.
-It also includes half-off incredible zoos you might want to visit on vacation; as of July 2023, these included 50% off tickets for the St. Louis Zoo, the Cincinnati Zoo, the Toronto Zoo, Omaha’s Henry Doorly Zoo and Aquarium, the Dallas Zoo, and many more.
-(You can usually confirm the destination museum’s reciprocal membership affiliations on their own website.)
+Cosley Zoo membership perks include free reciprocal membership or significant discounts at 175+ zoos and aquariums all around North America, including 50% off tickets to the Shedd Aquarium.
+It also includes half-off incredible zoos you might want to visit on vacation; as of April 2025, these included 50% off tickets for the St. Louis Zoo, the Cincinnati Zoo, the Toronto Zoo, Omaha’s Henry Doorly Zoo and Aquarium, the Dallas Zoo, and many more.
+(You can confirm the destination museum’s reciprocal membership affiliations on their own website.)

 Children’s Museums